-The Diocese of Carlisle is moving onto an online system to process enhanced DBS checks, replacing the need to complete paper forms.
+The Diocese of Carlisle has moved to an online system to process enhanced DBS checks, replacing the need to complete paper forms.

 We believe that this change will allow DBS checks to be done quicker and more efficiently, helping you to ensure that safer recruitment and safeguarding practices are followed.